-Applicants who present satisfactory evidence of their ability to perform at the graduate level are admitted to the graduate nursing program at St. John Fisher College.
+Applicants who present satisfactory evidence of their ability to perform at the graduate level are considered for admission to the graduate nursing program at St. John Fisher College.
 The Enrollment Management Committee of the graduate nursing program and the graduate program director judge the qualifications of the applicants.